How I Overcame My Fear

-There is a moment in your life where you might face the difficult decision that your marriage needs boundaries.
+There is a moment in your life when you might face the difficult decision that your marriage needs boundaries.
 Boundaries with your spouse become a necessity.
-This idea was never a thought for me until my husband sat across from me and said he had been “relapsing.”
-In the weeks that followed, I realized his porn use produced abusive behaviors over the years.
-He had to mistreat me to keep his secret, and I let him.
-Once, I remember someone spreading some mistruth about us.
-She was saying he mistreated me.
-He was oppressive and controlling.
-While that description was not entirely accurate for us, what stands out to me the most was how I defended him and our marriage, but at the time, I still had a blind spot on the truth.
-Then on that disclosure day, my husband’s confession shined a light on the part of our marriage that I was having trouble seeing, and I knew I needed to set boundaries.
-At first, they were punitive, but as I worked with my therapist, I created healthy boundaries meant to keep me safe and help me start to heal.
-They were about me and not about him.
+This idea never crossed my mind until my husband sat across from me and said he had been “relapsing.”
+In the weeks that followed, I began to recognize how his hidden behaviors had created patterns of emotional harm in our relationship.
+To maintain secrecy, he developed patterns of defensiveness and control, and I, not seeing the whole picture at the time, accommodated more than I should have.
+I remember a time when someone spread a mistruth about our marriage.
+She described him as oppressive and controlling towards me.
+While that description wasn’t fully accurate, what stands out now is how quickly I defended him and our marriage.
+Looking back, I realize I still had a blind spot to the deeper truth.
+My husband’s confession shined a light on the part of our marriage that I had been struggling to see.
+I knew I needed to set boundaries.
+At first, they were reactive and punitive, driven by pain and fear.
+But as I worked with my therapist, I began creating healthy boundaries that were meant to protect me and support my healing.
+They were no longer about controlling him or changing him; they were about restoring me.
+Learning to set boundaries was one of the most challenging and transformative aspects of my healing journey.
+It was the first step toward reclaiming safety, clarity, and peace.

-Unfortunately, the potential risk of healthy boundaries could mean the end of the relationship.
-It wasn’t long before I started to see the marriage ending.
-I still had heaps of hope, but in my soul, I knew my boundaries were the beginning of the end for his desire to be my husband anymore.
+Unfortunately, setting healthy boundaries could mean the end of the relationship.
+It wasn’t long before I began to see the marriage coming to an end.
+I still had heaps of hope, but in my soul, I knew my boundaries were the beginning of the end for his desire to be my husband.
 That was when fear set in for me.
-My days were full of thoughts about months or the years ahead of me.
+My days were filled with thoughts about the months or years ahead of me.
 What if he never got better?
 What if he deceived me again, and nothing changed?
 What if he didn't work to repair the damage to our marriage, and he moved on to someone else?

 I had many what-ifs.

 I had to let go of one main fear that had me in a firm grip to do this.
 I was scared that no man would ever love me, including my husband.
 I spent sixteen years with this man in a constant battle for his heart.
 It’s all I knew of marriage.
 I was grieving a future I didn’t think I was worthy of having.
-I didn’t realize I was worthy of a husband who loved me and was my protector and provider.
+I didn’t realize I was worthy of a husband who loved me, protected me, and provided for me.
 My fears caused me to fixate on this idea.

 Being alone was devastating and held me captive for several months.
 Have you heard of the saying, “do it afraid”?
 It means that you do the thing that scares you rather than remain frozen in fear.
 Do it, afraid.
 And so I did.
 I started to take some scary steps one at a time.